MohaMehrzad/vcoin-0.1.0/program/README.md

 - Configurable start and end times
 - Hard and soft caps
 - Minimum and maximum purchase limits
+- Initial capacity for 15,000 buyers
-- Expandable capacity (supports up to 1 million unique buyers)
+- Expandable capacity (can grow beyond 15,000 up to 1 million unique buyers)

 ### Instructions

-- `InitializePresale`: Sets up the presale with configurable parameters
+- `InitializePresale`: Sets up the presale with configurable parameters and space for 15,000 buyers
 - `AddSupportedStablecoin`: Adds a supported stablecoin for purchases
 - `BuyTokensWithStablecoin`: Purchases tokens with approved stablecoins
 - `EndPresale`: Manually ends the presale
 - `LaunchToken`: Marks the token as launched, beginning the refund availability countdown
-- `ExpandPresaleAccount`: Increases the capacity for more buyers (up to 1M)
+- `ExpandPresaleAccount`: Increases the capacity for more buyers (beyond 15,000 up to 1M)

 ## Refund Mechanism